emmericp/ixy/README.md

 * No kernel modules needed
 * Simple API with memory management, similar to DPDK, easier to use than APIs based on a ring interface (e.g., netmap)
 * Support for multiple device queues and multiple threads
-* Super fast, easily achieves 10 Mpps (million packets per second) per CPU core.
-Performance will be improved further once we have a batched API (see wish list).
+* Super fast, easily achieves 12 Mpps (million packets per second) per CPU core (TODO: why isn't it faster?)
 * Super simple to use: no dependencies, no annoying drivers to load, bind, or manage - see step-by-step tutorial below
 * BSD license

 # Supported hardware
-Only tested on an Intel 82599ES (Intel X520-T2) at the moment.
-Support/testing on X540, X550, and X552/X557 (Xeon D embedded NIC) is planned.
+Tested on an Intel 82599ES (aka Intel X520), X540, and X550.
+Might not work on all variants of these NICs because our link setup code is a little bit dodgy.

 # How does it work?
 TODO.
 For now: read the code, it has comments referring to relevant sections of the [Intel 82599 datasheet](https://www.intel.com/content/dam/www/public/us/en/documents/datasheets/82599-10-gbe-controller-datasheet.pdf).